(a) For purposes of this section, the definitions in this subdivision apply unless otherwise specified.

 (5) audit trail information.

-(e) The office must send the department all documents that are accepted for filing or issued by the office.
+(c) Until August 31, 2020, the office must send the department all documents that are accepted for filing or issued by the office.
 The office must send the documents to the department, electronically or by courier, within two business days of when the documents are accepted for filing or issued by the office.
+Beginning August 31, 2020, all dispute-related documents accepted for filing or issued by the office, and all dispute-related documents filed with the department that are referred to the office under section 176.106, must be immediately transmitted between the office's case management system and CAMPUS using application programming interfaces.

-(f) The department must place documents that the office sends to the department in the appropriate imaged file for the employee.
+(d) The department must place documents that the office sends to the department in the appropriate imaged file for the employee.
+This paragraph expires August 31, 2020.

-(i) Each agency's responsible authority pursuant to section 13.02, subdivision 16, is responsible for its own employees' use and dissemination of the data and documents in the workers' compensation Informix imaging system, the office's case management system, and the system developed as a result of the workers' compensation modernization program.
+(f) Each agency's responsible authority pursuant to section 13.02, subdivision 16, is responsible for its own employees' use and dissemination of the data and documents in the workers' compensation Informix imaging system, the office's case management system, and the system developed as a result of the workers' compensation modernization program.
+This paragraph expires August 31, 2020.

-(a) All documents filed with or issued by the department or the office under this chapter are private data on individuals and nonpublic data pursuant to chapter 13, except that the documents are available to the following:
+(a) All documents filed with or issued by the office under this chapter are private data on individuals and nonpublic data pursuant to chapter 13, except that the documents are available to the following:

 (1) the office;